 The Son Perfected Through Suffering

-14 Inasmuch, then, as the children all share in flesh and blood, he himself partook of flesh and blood, just as they did, so that through death he might break the power12 of him who held the power of death—that is, the devil—15 and release those who, through the fear of death, were subject to bondage their entire lives.
+14 Inasmuch, then, as the children all share in flesh and blood, he himself partook of flesh and blood just as they did, so that through death he might break the power of12 him who held the power of death—that is, the devil—15 and release those who, through the fear of death, were subject to bondage their entire lives.
 16 For surely his concern is not for angels,13 but rather for the seed of Abraham.
-17 And this is why he had to be made like his brothers in every respect, so he might become a merciful and faithful high priest in the things pertaining to God, in order to make propitiation for the sins of the people.
+17 And this is why he had to be made like his brothers in every respect, so that he could become a merciful and faithful high priest in the things pertaining to God, in order to make propitiation for the sins of the people.
 18 For in that he himself has suffered temptation, he is well able to come to the aid of those who are being tempted.